OpenAPI

 Further reading

-This guide covered the basics of generating an OpenAPI spec using Hono.
+This guide covered the basics of generating an OpenAPI document using Hono.
 Here are some resources to help you learn more about OpenAPI, the Hono Zod OpenAPI middleware, and Speakeasy: